 Henry Goddard was a prominent and pioneering psychologist and educator in the early twentieth century.
-From 1906 to 1918 Goddard was the Director of Research at New Jersey’s Vineland Training School for Feeble-Minded Girls and Boys, the first clinical laboratory to study mental retardation.
+From 1906 to 1918 Goddard was the Director of Research at New Jersey’s Vineland Training School for Feeble-Minded Girls and Boys, the first clinical laboratory to study intellectual disabilities.

 Though welcomed by most American eugenicists, The Kallikak Family attracted widespread criticism for its careless and imprecise research methodology and conclusions.
 Within a decade Goddard himself considered the book unsound and its conclusions to be neither accurate nor defensible.

-On display are plates depicting the home of Millard Kallikak and one of his illegitimate and feeble-minded daughters, Ester Kallikak.
+On display are plates depicting the home of Millard Kallikak and one of his illegitimate daughters, Ester Kallikak.